 With RA, inflammation can occur at any time.
-Although RA is considered a chronic disease, which means that it is long-lasting and persistent, it typically does not progress on an even or predictable course.
-Most patients with RA experience periods when the disease worsens beyond normal day-to-day variations, and is more active.
-These periods of worsening disease are called flares, during which inflammation and associated symptoms (swelling, pain, stiffness, extra-articular manifestations) may be more severe.1
+Most people with RA experience periods when the disease worsens beyond normal day-to-day variations and is more active.
+These periods of worsening condition are called flares, during which inflammation and associated symptoms (swelling, pain, stiffness) may be more severe.5

-Pulmonary fibrosis is the formation of fibrous tissue inside the lungs that appears on x-ray as scarring.
-The formation of scar tissue interferes with the ability of the lung to expand normally upon inhalation and can lead to chest discomfort, shortness of breath, fatigue, weakness, and a chronic cough.2,4
+- Pulmonary fibrosis is the formation of fibrous tissue inside the lungs that appears on an X-ray as scarring.
+Up to 40 percent of people with RA develop pulmonary fibrosis.
+The formation of scar tissue interferes with the ability of the lung to expand normally upon inhalation.
+It can lead to chest discomfort, shortness of breath, fatigue, weakness, and a chronic cough.

-Blood vessels.
-Vasculitis or inflammation of the blood vessels is a form of systemic inflammation that can sometimes affect patients with RA.
-This complication is rare, but can affect blood vessels throughout the body, resulting in a number of effects including ulcers in the legs and a rash on the skin caused by bleeding from small blood vessels.2
+Vasculitis, inflammation of the blood vessels, can affect blood vessels throughout the body.
+This complication is rare but may result in ulcers in the legs and a rash on the skin caused by bleeding from small blood vessels.11

-Nerves.
-Inflammation in RA may affect nerve function and result in tingling or numbness.2
+Inflammation in RA may affect nerve function and result in tingling, pain, or numbness, known as neuropathy.12